Trinity Talks

 Coming Up

-Christian Wiman is the acclaimed author of more than a dozen books of poetry and prose, including his memoir My Bright Abyss: Meditation of a Modern Believer.
+Christian Wiman has written, edited, or translated more than a dozen books of poetry and prose, including two memoirs.
 He has won multiple national awards for his work and has been called “the best devotional poet writing in English” (Poetry).
-Wiman teaches religion and literature at the Yale Institute of Sacred Music and Yale Divinity School, where he is the Clement-Muehl Professor of the Arts.
-From 2003–2013, he was editor of Poetry magazine.
-He lectures widely in the United States and Europe, and his work appears regularly in Harper’s and The New Yorker.
+Wiman teaches religion and literature at the Yale Institute of Sacred Music and at Yale Divinity School.

 Past Events